Tanvin-Ahmed/M360ICT-nodejs-task/README.md

 npm install
 ```

-Then create an env file with the following environment variables
+Then create an .env file with the following environment variables

 ```
 DB_HOST =
 DB_USER =
 DB_PASSWORD =
 DB_SCHEMA =
+JWT_SECRET =
 ```

 After completing above, the project setup will be completed.
 Congratulations🎉